sceprum/code2name/README.md

 | --- | --- | -- |
 | F1 score | 0.528 | 0.519 |

-In the original paper it is reported that their model achieves F1 score of 0.43 using java-small dataset.
-So metrics, that are achieved by CodeBERT seems good enough.
-Difference of the model's performance on validation and test splits doesn't look like a problem because in java-small dataset these splits consists of a single project each and structure and complexity of a code may differ too.
+As it is reported in original paper, the presented model achieves F1 score of 0.43 on java-small dataset.
+So metrics in the table seem good enough.
+Difference of the model's performance on validation and test splits doesn't look like a problem, because in java-small dataset these splits consists of a single project each and structure and complexity of a code may differ.